boeleman/quantimpy/README.md

 Documentation can be found on [Github.io](https://boeleman.github.io/quantimpy/)

-This library can be installed using pip:
+This library is available on [pypi.org](https://pypi.org/project/quantimpy/) and can be installed using pip:

 `pip install quantimpy`